opyapeus/purescript-emo8/README.md

 I was very inspired by fantasy consoles represented by [PICO-8](https://www.lexaloffle.com/pico-8.php).

-They have great limitations on available sprites, sound and some capacities.
+There are severe restrictions on sprites, sounds, capacity, etc. that can be used.

-On the contrary, these restrictions stimulates creativity and makes game making fun.
+On the contrary, These constraints inspire creativity and making the game more fun.

-Just like this, I think it is interesting to have restrictions that only emoticons can be used against the web platform.
+Just like this, I think that it is very interesting to have constraints that only emojis can be used in the Web platform.

 ## Play Online